$81.59-$95.81 hourly / $14,142.86-$16,607.13 monthly / $169,714.32-$199,285.56 annual

 Laws, regulations, and guidelines related to equal employment opportunity and civil rights in employment

-Employer-employee relations in the public service
+Employee and labor relations in the public service

 Current trends and developments in personnel management and related fields